-In addition to testing conducted on the constituent wires, welded fabric is tested according to the requirements of BS 4483 for tensile properties, rebend properties and weld shear strength.
+In addition to testing conducted on the constituent bars, welded fabric is tested according to the requirements of BS 4483 for tensile properties, rebend properties and weld shear strength.

 The test unit is 50 tonnes of the same type of fabric from a single welding machine.
-Tests are performed on two longitudinal wires and two transverse wires from the test unit.
+Tests are performed on one longitudinal wire and one transverse wire from the test unit.
 The tensile properties are measured on samples containing at least one welded intersection in the gauge length.
 This ensures that the presence of the weld has not led to deterioration in the properties of the parent wire.
 As with the parent materials, there is a requirement for the long-term quality level to be assessed.
 The characteristic value of tensile properties measured over 3 months production must meet the long-term characteristic requirement.
 Under the CARES Product Certification Scheme, these results are verified by CARES.
-Where material is not covered by such a third party product certification scheme, BS 4483 requires that welded fabric be subject to a more extensive batch testing regime.